poiyomi/PoiyomiDocs/docs/general/special-versions.md

 The Grab Pass Shader is used for specialized effects that require taking a screenshot every frame in order for it to render.
 See [Grab Pass](../grabpass/grabpass.md) for more info.

-Because Poiyomi Grab Pass uses a Grab Pass, it has the strongest performance impact as it has to take a screenshot every frame to render.
+Because this shader version uses a Grab Pass, it has the strongest performance impact as it has to take a screenshot every frame to render.

 ## World